TKESuperDave/PayaServices/Merchant Application Gateway/Process.md

   - **Description**:  This method will process an ACH and Check21 terminal application to add a terminal to an EXISTING merchant location and return a detail success or failure response.
 It does not require a terminal to clone.
 The method also allows a terminal to be boarded for a new Program.
   - **Request**: [SOAP 1.1](/Merchant%20Application%20Gateway/Web%20Methods/Production%20Methods/CreateTerminals.md#request) | [SOAP 1.2](/Merchant%20Application%20Gateway/Web%20Methods/Production%20Methods/CreateTerminals.md#request-1)
   - **Response**: [SOAP 1.1](/Merchant%20Application%20Gateway/Web%20Methods/Production%20Methods/CreateTerminals.md#response) | [SOAP 1.2](/Merchant%20Application%20Gateway/Web%20Methods/Production%20Methods/CreateTerminals.md#response-1)

 # **Data Packet – XML Specification**
 The data packet is an XML string sent using the BoardCertificationMerchant_X and BoardMerchant_X web methods.
 The XML data packet must conform to the XSD specified for the transaction type.

 ***Note about Special Characters:** Because the Data packet is XML, the following special characters must be escaped to be included in the data.
-Please see the examples below.

 |     Special Character    |     Symbol    |     Escaped Form     |
 |--------------------------|---------------|----------------------|